KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 - Saguna Brahman explicit placement at L₀ Aion with intra-Aionic register-distinction note
 - Nirguna Brahman canonical-correction note rationale rewrite (subtractive-realization-terminates-at-Aion)
-- Note on Synthesis-Pathway-to-Zenon (incorporating the synthesis-vs-subtraction diagnostic and the bifurcal-pairing-is-not-synthesis clarification)
+- Note on Synthesis-Pathway-to-Zenon (incorporating the synthesis-contra-subtraction diagnostic and the bifurcal-pairing-is-not-synthesis clarification)
 - Note on the Trickster as Pattern-Class (verify existing or back-propagate from Volume 2 articulation)
 - Note on Dionysian Layer Conflation (verify existing or back-propagate from Volume 2 articulation)